-Condition Number Condition Activities authorised by these resource consents must not result in the discharge to water bodies of contaminants that are toxic to aquatic ecosystems. b) Except as provided for in clause (c), any materials, such as stockpiles, mounds, depressions, trees/vegetation, excavated material, holes or surplus materials; machinery or equipment (including temporary structures) must: i. not be stored in or on the bed of a water body; and ii. be removed within five (5) working days following the completion of works in that water body, including the removal of stockpiles from the floodplain; c) Clause (b) does not apply to the construction of bridges and permanent culverts that are to remain in situ. d) Any uncured concrete placed in or near the water body must be controlled in a manner that no concrete or cement leaches out and enters the water body.
+- a) Activities authorised by these resource consents must not result in the discharge to water bodies of contaminants that are toxic to aquatic ecosystems. - b) Except as provided for in clause (c), any materials, such as stockpiles, mounds, depressions, trees/vegetation, excavated material, holes or surplus materials; machinery or equipment (including temporary structures) must:

+Condition Number Condition i. not be stored in or on the bed of a water body; and ii. be removed within five (5) working days following the completion of works in that water body, including the removal of stockpiles from the floodplain; c) Clause (b) does not apply to the construction of bridges and permanent culverts that are to remain in situ. d) Any uncured concrete placed in or near the water body must be controlled in a manner that no concrete or cement leaches out and enters the water body.
 Such measures may include, but will not be limited to: i. working during low flow conditions; and ii. containing new concrete in watertight boxing.
-New concrete or mortar must not be exposed to the flow of water for at least forty-eight hours from completion of pouring. f) Except where the Regional Council provides prior written advice that specified works can proceed, works in the bed of a stream or river must only commenced where there is at least four (4) days of settled weather forecast by the New Zealand Meteorological Service for that water body's catchment. g) Remediation of erosion, scour or instability of the water body bed or banks that is attributable to the construction works authorised by these resource consents must be undertaken within ten (10) working days or as soon as practicable. h) A description of the remediation measures required by clause (g) must be provided to the Regional Council as soon as practical following the completion of the measures.
-RWB3 Natural character planting a) Subject to landowner agreement where the planting is on private property, natural character planting on the Planting Concept Plans: Indicative Typology and the Planting Concept Plans: RMA Purpose Type listed in Schedule 1included in the Application: i. must be undertaken: A. where practicable, prior to commencement of construction activities; or B as soon as construction works are completed in the area and seasonal conditions are appropriate; and C. within eighteen (18) months of the road being open for public use. ii.
+New concrete or mortar must not be exposed to the flow of water for at least forty-eight hours from completion of pouring. f) Except where the Regional Council provides prior written advice that specified works can proceed, works in the bed of a stream or river must only commenced where there is at least four (4) days of settled weather forecast by the New Zealand Meteorological Service for that water body's catchment. g) Remediation of erosion, scour or instability of the water body bed or banks that is attributable to the construction works authorised by these resource consents must be undertaken within ten (10) working days or as soon as practicable.
+RWB3 Natural character planting Subject to landowner agreement where the planting is on private property, natural character planting on the Planting Concept Plans: Indicative Typology and the Planting Concept Plans: RMA Purpose Type included in the Application: i. must be undertaken: A. where practicable, prior to commencement of construction activities; or B as soon as construction works are completed in the area and seasonal conditions are appropriate; and C. within eighteen (18) months of the road being open for public use. ii.
 Natural character planting must be implemented, monitored, maintained and replaced to achieve a 90% survival rate and 80% canopy coverage of the ground at five (5) years following the date that initial planting commenced; and iii. consist of indigenous plant material sourced from the rohe in which it is to be planted or be otherwise sourced from the ecological district of the site.